twofold-rsc/twofold/sites/website/app/pages/docs/guides/getting-started.md

 You'll be prompted to enter a name for your application.

-Enter any name you'd like, for this guide we'll use the name: **my-app**.
+For this guide we'll use the name: **my-app**.

 {% create-twofold-app /%}

-Once the installer has finished it will create a new directory with the name of your application.
+Once the installer finishes it will create a new directory with the name of your application.

 Move into the new directory: